Date of Last Revision: 28 September 2018

 We take this seriously!
 We’ve put measures and processes in place to keep your data secure.
 In the unlikely event of any breach, we’ve put in place procedures to make sure we take the right action.

 10.1.
-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+We have security measures in place to prevent your personal data from being accidentally lost, accessed, used, changed or disclosed in any way that is unauthorised.
+We also limit access to your personal data to employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 10.2.
-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach when we are legally required to.

 11. Data retention